 Grooming: Frequently Asked Questions

-Grooming perfect corduroy is a complex art and science that is influenced by multiple factors including: temperature variations, wind, snow type, sun and shade exposure, frequency and amount of snowfall, type of grooming machine and the attached implements, time of day grooming occurs, speed of the machine, experience of the groomers and more.
+Grooming perfect Nordic ski trails is a complex art and science that is influenced by multiple factors including: temperature variations, wind, snow type, sun and shade exposure, frequency and amount of snowfall, type of grooming machine and the attached implements, time of day grooming occurs, speed of the machine, experience of the groomers and more.
 When Meissner Nordic’s groomers work on the trails they consider all of these factors.
-We are lucky to have experienced groomers who have been laying down corduroy and setting classic tracks on the Meissner trails for years, and who work late night and early morning hours.
+We are lucky to have experienced groomers who have been laying down corduroy and setting classic tracks on the Meissner trails for over a decade, and who work late night and early morning hours.
 The groomers are the only paid workers that we have, all other work is accomplished with volunteer effort.

 Many trail users want to know more about grooming and how it affects trail conditions.
 Please read on for responses to our most frequently asked questions: